 The newly affected corporate tax statute prescribes tax activity in the UAE.
 Companies are compelled to enforce compliance with the UAE Federal Tax Authority’s regulations and standards, to which noncompliance accrues hefty fines.
-Thus, companies in the UAE are highly advised to outsource expert tax services from trusted tax agents in UAE to avert non-compliance to tax regulations.
+Thus, companies in the UAE are highly advised to outsource expert tax services from trusted tax consultants in UAE to avert non-compliance to tax regulations.
 This article seeks to simplify the corporate tax filing procedure.

 Scope of the UAE Corporate Tax